 - Piping bag fitted with a plain 3/8-inch tip

-- 3 1/2 ounces (3 to 4 eggs) egg whites
+- 3 1/2 ounces (3 to 4 large eggs) egg whites

 - Pinch of salt

-- 1. Preheat the oven to 400˚F (200˚C).
+- Preheat the oven to 400˚F (200˚C).
 Line 2 baking sheets with parchment paper.

 - Quickly tip all the hot sugar into the bowl and whisk on medium-high speed until the meringue is very thick, super glossy, and white, 6 to 8 minutes.
-In order to be sufficiently thick for piping, the meringue should hold soft peaks and, if you feel bold and are so inclined to turn the bowl upside down and hold it over your head, the meringue should stay put.
+The meringue should hold soft peaks and, if you're feeling bold and are so inclined to turn the bowl upside down and hold it over your head, the meringue should stay put.

 - Bake the meringue bones for about 40 minutes, until crisp and dry to the touch.
 (The larger your bones, the longer it will take for them to turn crisp and dry.)

 These meringue bones are a cinch to make and perfect for decorating your Halloween table with or gobbling by your little ghosts and gremlins.
 For added reality, you could dip the ends in strawberry jam or toss the bones in a pile of crushed chocolate-cookie “dirt.”

 Be sure to whip the meringue until soft peaks form so it retains its skeletal shape, and bake until dry to the touch.
 Boo!